Hollywood Honors Mary Tyler Moore, Dead At 80, For Legacy Of Love & Laughter On TV And In Life

 “Mary Tyler Moore majorly influenced my life and career.”

 Oprah praised the actress for her “business acumen, her passion and compassion for all life.
-But most of all, emphasized Winfrey, she desired to honor “the values espoused through her storytelling.”
+But most of all,” emphasized Winfrey, she desired to honor “the values espoused through her storytelling.”

 Like many others were moved to do, Oprah turned to Twitter to express her emotions about the loss of a legend.